jfbu/etoc/README.md

 [This diff](https://github.com/jfbu/etoc/compare/1.2d-2023-10-29...HEAD) compares current HEAD with latest CTAN release.

-## Relative diffs

-These diffs are with respect to the latest previous tag in this repo:

-### [dev HEAD]

-- fix jfbu/etoc#6.
-Everything in the line style apart from name, number, page is automatically tagged as an artifact.
-Which may be a bad idea but it solves the `'TOCI/' --> 'Em/pdf2'` forbidden Parent-Child relation.

-### [2024-01-05]

-- fix jfbu/etoc#5 via a general deactivation of the minipage tagging sockets for the duration of the TOC contents.

-- fix jfbu/etoc#4 thanks to @u-fischer's advice at latex3/tagging-project#54.
-No more warnings at this stage!

-- use `\Etoc@tagleaders` to mark as artifacts the dots in fall-back TOC line styles, in imitation of upstream `\@dottedtocline`.

-- tentative `\Etoc@tagrule` added in various places (yet to be tested).

-- rework indentation which had been catastrophic for ages in `\etocframedstyle` source code.

-### [2024-01-03]

-- refactor tagging support, fix jfbu/etoc#1, jfbu/etoc#2, jfbu/etoc#3.

-- `\etocsetlinestyle` and `\etocfallbacklines` as respective aliases to `\etocsetstyle` and `\etocdefaultlines`.

-### [2024-01-02]

-- initial tagging support.

 ## PDF Tagging

 For background information on the current status of the upstream LaTeX project, refer to this PDF document (by Frank Mittelbach and Chris Rowley): [*LaTeX Tagged PDF—A blueprint for a large project*](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) for background information, and to the [latex3/tagging-project](https://github.com/latex3/tagging-project) and [latex3/tagpdf](https://github.com/latex3/tagpdf) repositories.